SQLicious/Steel-Data-SQL-Python-Challenges/Challenge 6 -Marketing Analysis.md

 # Marketing Analysis

 ## Intro
 Sustainable Clothing Co. has been running several marketing campaigns.
-Acting as a Marketing Analyst at 'Sustainable Clothing Co.'I have been asked to provide my insights into whether they have been successful or not.
-I Analyzed the following data and answered the questions to form my answer for this Challenge.
+Acting as a Marketing Analyst at 'Sustainable Clothing Co.', I have been asked to provide my insights into whether they have been successful or not.
+I analyzed the following data and answered the questions to form my answer for this Challenge.

 ![Case Study Theme](image_file_path.png)
 <!-- Insert an image that accurately captures this case study theme -->